LabKey/wnprc-modules/docker/README.md

 ./gradlew tasks
 ```

-Docker images can be downloaded from Docker Hub using the following commands, user has to be login into Docker Hub as explain in the previous chapter.
-All Gradle tasks to interact with Docker engine locally have two versions, one using a [plugin](https://github.com/bmuschko/gradle-docker-plugin) and the second one uses direct command line via the Docker CLI.
+Docker images can be downloaded from Docker Hub using the following commands, user has to be logged into Docker Hub as explained in the previous chapter.
+All Gradle tasks to interact with the Docker engine locally have two versions, one using a [plugin](https://github.com/bmuschko/gradle-docker-plugin) and the second one uses direct command line via the Docker CLI.
 Thus, all the tasks defined in the `build.gradle` file have two versions.
-Either of the following command downloads all the custom images manage by the IDS unit.
+Either of the following commands download all the custom images managed by the IDS unit.

 ```
 ./gradlew downloadAll
 ./gradlew downloadAllPlug
 ```

-To download a specific images from a feature branch use the following commands replacing the Labkey version (i.e. XX.YY = 24.11) and the name of the branch inside the brackets:
+To download a specific image from a feature branch use the following commands replacing the Labkey version (i.e. XX.YY = 24.11) and the name of the branch inside the brackets:
 ```
 ./gradlew downloadLabkey -PbranchName=<XX.YY_fb_name>
 ./gradlew dowloadLabkeyPlug -PbranchName=<XX.YY_fb_name>